jkotests/watirways/manuscript/locator/locator_basics-attribute.md

 ### Data attributes

-In some cases, the standard html attributes do not provide enough information for an application.
-Custom data attributes allow additional information to be added to the element, while still being valid html markup.
+In some cases, the standard HTML attributes do not provide enough information for an application.
+Custom data attributes allow additional information to be added to the element, while still being valid HTML markup.

 For example, a div element that represents a person might use custom data attributes to store the person's height and weight.